-Photo credit: © Eatwell101.com This is a revisited version of the classic lemon meringue pie recipe.
-It’s not innovative, but with the ideal proportions we’ll get a real treat.
-If you think it’s difficult, it’s not: you have to have some time ahead and be well organized.
-As often in pastry we get a good result with little patience!
-This Lemon Meringue Pie an ideal dessert for Thanksgiving as it is lighter than a traditional cake after a good roasted turkey.
-You can also make individual tarts, and have some more meringues with coffee.
-I found the right mix sugar / acidity in the lemon cream: perhaps it won’t be up to your taste.
+This is a revised version of the classic lemon meringue pie recipe.
+It’s not innovative, but with the ideal proportions, we’ll get a real treat.
+If you think it’s difficult, it’s not: you just need some time ahead and to be well organized.
+As is often the case in pastry, we get a good result with little patience!
+This Lemon Meringue Pie is an ideal dessert for Thanksgiving, as it is lighter than a traditional cake after a good roasted turkey.
+You can also make individual tarts and have some more meringues with coffee.
+I found the right balance of sugar/acidity in the lemon cream; perhaps it won’t be to your taste.
 Feel free to add a little lemon or a little sugar if needed.

 Some useful tips for making this lemon meringue pie:

-- Feel free to double the doses for the dough (it doesn’t take more time) and freeze half (you’ll get some ready to spread in a mold).
-This will serve you well and you will save time next time.
-I have prebaked tarts in my freezer that will allow me to repeat this recipe when I feel it!
+- Feel free to double the dough quantities (it doesn’t take more time) and freeze half (you’ll have some ready to spread in a mold).
+This will serve you well, and you will save time next time.
+I have prebaked tarts in my freezer that let me make this recipe whenever I feel like it!

-- The lemon cream or lemon curd, can be done the day before. you can prepare a little more than the needed amount (for about two pies).
+- The lemon cream or lemon curd can be done the day before.
+You can prepare slightly more than needed (about two pies).

-- As said above, you can balance lemon zest and sugar to play with sweetness and acidity according to your taste.
+- As mentioned above, you can balance lemon zest and sugar to adjust the sweetness and acidity to your taste.

 Ingredients: Lemon and meringue pie